Whintyr/FaserohTask/README.md

 ### Challenges & Compute Constraints

 Generating symbolic expressions and computing Taylor series, especially with validation checks, is computationally intensive.
-Even with multiprocessing on 16 cores, generating the dataset of 3000 valid, unique samples (after filtering) took approximately **3 hours** on my available hardware.
+Even with multiprocessing on 16 cores, generating the dataset of 3000 samples (after filtering) took approximately **3 hours** on my available hardware.
 This limitation restricted the feasible dataset size for this evaluation.
 A larger dataset would likely benefit model training further.

 ---